Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Abstract

 \section{Abstract}

-With the explosive growth of deep learning applications, the \textbf{right to be forgotten} has become increasingly in demand in various AI industries.
-For example, given a facial recognition system, some individuals may wish to remove images that might have been used in the training phase from the trained model.
-Unfortunately, modern deep neural networks sometimes unexpectedly leak personal identities.
-Recent studies have presented various machine unlearning algorithms to make a trained model unlearn the data to be forgotten.
-While these methods generally perform well in terms of forgetting scores, we have found that an unexpected model utility drop can occur.
-This phenomenon, which we term \textbf{correlation collapse}, happens when the machine unlearning algorithms reduce the useful correlation between image features and the true label.
-To address this challenge, we propose \textbf{Distribution-Level Feature Distancing (DLFD)}, a novel method that efficiently forgets instances while preventing correlation collapse.
-Our method synthesizes data samples so that the generated data distribution is far from the distribution of samples being forgotten in the feature space, achieving effective results within a single training epoch.
-Through extensive experiments on facial recognition datasets, we demonstrate that our approach significantly outperforms state-of-the-art machine unlearning methods.
-The implementation of DLFD can be accessed at \textit{https://github.com/Dasol-Choi/DLFD}.
+With the explosive growth of deep learning applications and increasing privacy concerns, the right to be forgotten has become a critical requirement in various AI industries.
+For example, given a facial recognition system, some individuals may wish to remove their personal data that might have been used in the training phase.
+Unfortunately, deep neural networks sometimes unexpectedly leak personal identities, making this removal challenging.
+While recent machine unlearning algorithms aim to enable models to forget specific data, we identify an unintended utility drop—correlation collapse—in which the essential correlations between image features and true labels weaken during the forgetting process.
+To address this challenge, we propose Distribution-Level Feature Distancing (DLFD), a novel method that efficiently forgets instances while preserving task-relevant feature correlations.
+Our method synthesizes data samples by optimizing the feature distribution to be distinctly different from that of forget samples, achieving effective results within a single training epoch.
+Through extensive experiments on facial recognition datasets, we demonstrate that our approach significantly outperforms state-of-the-art machine unlearning methods in both forgetting performance and model utility preservation.